Property Investor Tax Deduction Checklist

 Deductions stand or fall on substantiation, so the discipline that matters most is keeping clear records as you go.
 Hold rental statements, loan statements, rates and land tax notices, insurance schedules, body corporate notices, and an invoice or receipt for every repair, improvement and item of plant.
 Keep the contract and settlement papers from purchase and any depreciation schedule, because both feed the annual claim and the eventual capital gains tax calculation on sale.

 As a general rule, retain records for at least five years from when you lodge, and longer where a future capital gains tax event is likely.
+Our CGT records checklist for property investors sets out what to file away for the eventual sale.
 Where the property was used privately or sat genuinely unavailable for part of the year, keep enough detail to apportion the claim fairly rather than guessing after the fact.
 Good records also make the difference between a clean review and a stressful one if the position is ever queried.

 If you would like a second set of eyes on a rental schedule — to check the repairs-versus-capital calls, confirm the depreciation and capital works split, and make sure nothing is sitting in the wrong place — that is exactly the kind of review we run.
 The next step is a short, no-obligation chat: get in touch and we will talk through your property and what you can sensibly claim.